qsymmachus/dnd/2021-06 Planar Sphere/2021-06 Planar Sphere.md

 Golem Workshop
 --------------

 The first thing you notice here is the smell, and as you round the corner to this room you see the floor and walls are covered with streaks of blood.
 The lifeless bodies of a dozen men, all wearing the purple livery of Yorba, are crumpled around the room.
-Some have been crushed into the ground, and others appear to have been smashed against the walls.
+Some have been crushed into the ground, and others appear to have been smashed against the wall.

 Most striking of all is a towering stone figure standing at the back of the room.
 Its clenched fists are stained with blood.
 But it is motionless, and seemingly lifeless, like a statue.